n8n-io/n8n-docs/docs/try-it-out/quickstart.md

 ## Step three: Run the workflow

-Run the workflow to check it's working, and load in data for the next steps: select **Execute workflow**.
+Select **Execute workflow** to run the workflow to check it's working, and load in data for the next steps.

 ## Step four: Add a node